tristandunn/tristandunn/about.markdown

 I help build APIs and integrations for business data.
 I primarily write Ruby at Clearbit, but also use Rails and JavaScript in personal projects.

-Despite growing up in a sweltering environment, I'm a hockey fan and cheer the Boston Bruins.
+Despite growing up in a sweltering environment, I'm a hockey fan and cheer for the Boston Bruins.
 I also enjoy watching Premier League soccer and curling.

 You can follow me on [AngelList][], [GitHub][], [Product Hunt][], and [Twitter][], [e-mail me][] if you'd like to chat, or view my [résumé][].